moaliSafaei/Machine_Learning/README.md

 ## Example 1: Breast Cancer Prediction

 Breast cancer is a global health concern, demanding urgent attention.
-Just in 2020 alone, breast cancer claimed 685,000 lives worldwide.
-Hence, acccurate prediction of breast cancer plays a crucial role in our current world.
+Furthermore, acccurate prediction of breast cancer plays a crucial role in our current world.
-For this manner, a typical example is predicted, here:
+To address this issue, a generic example is presented, here:
-The dataset, named “breast_cancer.csv,” serves as the foundation for this example.
+The dataset, named “breast_cancer.csv,” belongs to this example.
 The predictive model is implemented in the Jupyter notebook file titled “LogisticRegression_Prediction.ipynb”

 ### Key Steps: